craigemery/vim-autotag/README.markdown

 | `g:autotagDisabled` | Disable autotag (enable by setting to any non-blank value) |
 | `g:autotagStopAt` | stop looking for a tags file (and make one) at this directory (defaults to $HOME) |

+These can be overridden with buffer specific ones. b: instead of g:
 Example:
 ```
 let g:autotagTagsFile=".tags"